 How to submit Form 941 to the IRS

 Most organizations submit Form 941 through the e-file system.
 Many vendors, including most tax preparation software and accounting firms, offer this service.
-You can find a list of authorized e-file vendors on the IRS website3.
+If you want to e-file Form 941, you can find a list of authorized e-file vendors on the IRS website5.

-If you mail Form 941 to the IRS, the destination depends on your organization's state.
+If you send the form by mail to the IRS, the destination depends on your organization's state.

 Your business location |